algonquindesign/type/_kb/comic-sans.md

 ### 1. Letterform Design

 *Comic Sans* has very inconsistent letterforms.
 As a matter of opinion, it's not hard to see why it's considered ugly.
 Usually, in type design, many letters are based on each other.
-See the glyphs for the letters bdpq in the [*Gibson* typeface](https://fonts.adobe.com/fonts/gibson).
+See the glyphs for the letters bdpq in the [*Gibson* typeface](https://fonts.adobe.com/fonts/gibson), a neo-grotesque sans-serif.

 ![bdpq glyphs]({{site.url}}/svg/kb/comic-sans-bdpq.svg){:width="50%"}